firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-63:11">But the king shall rejoice in God; every one that sweareth by him shall glory: but the mouth of them that speak lies shall be stopped.</p>

-<p id="psa-64:1"><To the chief Musician, A Psalm of David.> Hear my voice, O God, in my prayer: preserve my life from fear of the enemy.</p>
+<p id="psa-64:1">Hear my voice, O God, in my prayer: preserve my life from fear of the enemy.</p>

 <p id="psa-64:2">Hide me from the secret counsel of the wicked; from the insurrection of the workers of iniquity:</p>